LNCE21/portfolio/README.md

 1. Contact form, to leave a message.
 2. Fixed navigation bar, that way when the user begins to scroll, it will be easier for him to reach another section.
 3. Improve the overall layout.
+4. Keep commenting on the code to make it easier to understand.